thomas-yancey/thomas-yancey.github.io/_posts/2016-07-05-action-cable-chat.md

 </ul>

 <%= link_to "invite people", room_memberships_path(@room) %>
-<%= render @messages %>

-<%= render partial: "/messages/form", locals: {room: @room, message: @message} %>

 {% endhighlight %}

 We are going to use that green-dot.png to show when users enter and exit the room eventually.
 If you are following along you can grab the image from this [repo]({{ "https://github.com/thomas-yancey/action-cable-chat-template" }}).

-Now we need to put the form  and message partials we called above in the messages view folder.
-Lets create that controller and then make the partials.
+Like a standard chat app we are going to list all messages and than at the bottom have a place to enter a new message.
+Create the controller and partials for messages.

 {% highlight erb %}
 #app/views/messages/_form.html.erb
 <%= form_for message do |f| %>

   <%= f.hidden_field :room_id, value: room.id %>